 - FdSc (Foundation Degree) Humanistic Counselling - University of Greenwich (BACP Accredited course)

 - Certified Freedom Programme Facilitator

-Alongside my private practice, I also work in a paid position for the NHS as a Talking Therapies Counsellor (Step 3 High Intensity) where I specialise in working with Depression.
+Alongside my private practice, I work for an agency specialising in bereavement, loss and life transition.
+I also have very recent experience of working for the NHS as a Talking Therapies Counsellor (Step 3 High Intensity) where I specialised in working with Depression.

-In the past I have worked long term as a volunteer Counsellor with adults in a local general counselling service, covering all types of presenting issues and also with adolescents aged 16-19 at a local college.
+In the past I have worked as a Counsellor with adults in a local general counselling service, covering all types of presenting issues and also with adolescents aged 16-19 at a local college.

 Prior to training as a Counsellor, I gained a wealth of experience in the domestic abuse field as a Support Worker, working for both a charity and a statutory agency.
 I am also a certified Freedom Programme Facilitator, trained to deliver the Freedom Programme individually and in groups.
 (The Freedom Programme is a psycho-educative programme for victims and survivors of domestic abuse).

 - Binge-eating disorder